Thomas Boleyn, 1st Earl of Wiltshire

 M, #102746, b.
 1517, d.
 2 January 1569/70

-He was invested as a Knight, Order of the Bath (K.B.) in 1523.3 He succeeded to the title of 2nd Earl of Cumberland [E., 1525] on 22 April 1542.1 He succeeded to the title of 12th Lord Clifford [E., 1299] on 22 April 1542.1 He held the office of Lord-Lieutenant of Westmorland between 1553 and 1559.3 He held the office of Constable and Steward of Knaresborough.3 He was High Steward of the Duchy of Lancaster estates of Yorkshire in 1557.3 He has an extensive biographical entry in the Dictionary of National Biography.4
+He was appointed Knight, Order of the Bath (K.B.) in 1523.3 He succeeded as the 2nd Earl of Cumberland [E., 1525] on 22 April 1542.1 He succeeded as the 12th Lord Clifford [E., 1299] on 22 April 1542.1 He held the office of Lord-Lieutenant of Westmorland between 1553 and 1559.3 He held the office of Constable and Steward of Knaresborough.3 He was High Steward of the Duchy of Lancaster estates of Yorkshire in 1557.3 He has an extensive biographical entry in the Dictionary of National Biography.4

 Children of Henry Clifford, 2nd Earl of Cumberland and Lady Eleanor Brandon